ivnilv/sacc/README.md

 `sacc` is a tool built out of the necessity to get new AWS session tokens every 36 (maximum) hours.

+The tool will use your AWS access key and secret to request new session token from the AWS Security Token Service (AWS STS).

 Usage:

 ![usage](./sacc.svg)

+Prerequisites:

+- You will need an existing AWS account
+- MFA (Multi-factor authentication) device linked to your account
+- AWS API Access key generated from your account

 Requirements:
 - bash 3.2+